Elin-Modding-Resources/Elin.Docs/articles/3_Making a Mod - A generalist walkthrough/Part_2_new_items.md

 ![](./Assets/learntable.png) ![](./Assets/table.png)

 And there it is!
-Now, I've lied about the console, go back there and spawn our new table, and plop it down, you'll see we can already interact with it, and when we do so:
+Now, I've lied about the console, go back there, spawn our new table and place it down, you'll see we can already interact with it, and when we do so:

 ![](./Assets/learngun.png)
 ![](./Assets/gun.png)

-We are not done yet, but thats two steps done, on part 3 we're are going to over functionality.
+We are not done yet, but that's two steps done, on part 3 we're are going to transfer the Enchantments on our seed ingredient to the gun.